Revolver (song): Background

-In March 2009, Liz Rosenberg, Madonna's publicist, confirmed that she would be releasing a new compilation album, with a planned release date of September.
+In March 2009, Liz Rosenberg, Madonna's publicist, confirmed that she would be releasing a new compilation album from the first three decades of her musical career, with a planned release date of September.
 Three months later, Billboard magazine reported that the compilation ―named Celebration― would feature two new songs: the title track, produced by British DJ Paul Oakenfold, and "Revolver", a collaboration with rapper Lil Wayne.
 The latter was included only on the album's double-disc edition.
 "Revolver" was written by Madonna, Lil Wayne, Carlos and Steven Battey, DJ Frank E, and Brandon Kitchen.
 Production was in charge of the singer Frank E. Demacio Castellon did the mixing while the Pro Tools editing was arranged by Ron Taylor from Warner Bros.
 Records.
 During an interview, Frank E revealed that he'd gone to the studio two hours before his scheduled meeting with Madonna to set up and give the audio files to the recording engineer, and that the subsequent wait was incredibly nerve-wrecking for him.
 After the singer arrived, they recorded her vocals and the song was finished the next day.
 Official remixes were created by David Guetta, Paul van Dyk, and Tracy Young.
 While recalling his involvement with the song, Frank E expressed his gratitude at having had the opportunity to work with Madonna, but wasn't pleased with the final result:

 "I will never forget the feeling of leaving that session after vocal producing [Madonna], and thinking to myself, 'it can’t it really get any harder than this'.
 I've taken that mentality into every other session I've been in, and it's helped me make the session and song more of a success.
 Unfortunately, the mix sounded like crap and the song flopped, but hey, you win some and you lose some".